 There are some other nuance credits and debits but to keep things simple, I won’t bore you with those.

-The important point to note here is that pension payments are not debits from your transfer balance account and cannot be re-credited.
-Given this, if additional funds are needed, you’ll need to decide whether to take them as a pension payment (which doesn’t impact your cap) or as a lump sum (which reduces your transfer balance account).
+The important point to note here is that regular pension payments are not debits and can’t be re-credited.
+Given this, if additional funds are required, you’ll need to decide whether to take them as a pension payment (which doesn’t affect your cap) or as a lump sum (which does free up cap space).

 You can monitor your transfer balance account through the ATO portal linked to your MyGov account.